Tim Peterson (swimmer)

-Tim Peterson is a Canadian retired swimmer who specialized in long-distance freestyle events.
+Tim Peterson (born December 26, 1978) is a Canadian retired swimmer who specialized in long-distance freestyle events.
 He was a member of the Canadian Olympic team in 2000, and was also a member of the Canadian squad at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 Peterson competed in the men's 1500-metre freestyle at the 2000 Summer Olympics in Sydney.
 He eclipsed a FINA A-standard entry time of 15:26.05, after finishing second from the Canadian Olympic Trials in Winnipeg, Manitoba.
 He challenged seven other swimmers in heat four, including his 17-year-old teammate Andrew Hurd, and Australia's two-time Olympic champion Kieren Perkins.
 He rounded out the field to last place by almost four seconds behind Hurd in a time of 15:34.94.
 Peterson failed to reach the top-8 final, as he placed twenty-seventh overall on the last day of preliminaries.